traendy/traendy/README.md

 ### Hi there 👋

+My name is Sönke, but i am totally fine if you call me Soenke or Sonke.

+I am a software engineer focused on Android development.

+At the momemt I am working for eos.uptrade.de an innovative company from germany.
+We are improving the public transport experience with software and ingenuity every day.

+This GitHub profile contains my private projects.
+I did for research and fun.
 <!--
 **traendy/traendy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.